Inside The AOC Meme Machine

 She’s taken notice.

 “I mean, it’s weird.
-Why are so many grown men just obsessed with this, like, 29-year-old?” asked Ocasio-Cortez during an interview with Seth Meyers in response to him asking her about Fox News’ obsession with her.
-“I mean, it’s great,” she grimaced.
+Why are so many grown men just obsessed with this, like, 29-year-old?”
+Ocasio-Cortez asked during an interview with Seth Meyers in response to his question about Fox News’ obsession with her.
+“I mean, it’s great,” she said, grimacing.

-The way her haters congregate online is not all too different from how fans come together — they exchange memes, screenshots of tweets of hers, and make art about her.
-But the haters do so with very different conventions, language, and an ironic and often belittling sense of humor.
+The way her haters congregate online is not all that different from how fans come together: They exchange memes and screenshots of tweets of hers and make art about her.
+But the haters do so with very different conventions and language, along with an ironic and often belittling sense of humor.
 That’s probably why they have been dubbed “anti-fans” in scholarly circles.

 We gathered some of the most popular YouTube videos through the platform’s Application Programming Interface (API).
 Most were from right-leaning YouTube channels, including Fox News and the Daily Caller.

 Headlines of some of the most popular conservative videos on YouTube use vocabulary that is clearly combative.
 Ocasio-Cortez is associated with being aggressive: She “lashes out,” “bashes,” or “denies.”
-This villain-versus-hero depiction continues in other video headlines that claim that she’s being “grilled,” “slammed,” “hit,” or gets “SHREDDED” (all caps) by conservatives.
+This villain-versus-hero depiction continues in other video headlines that claim she’s being “grilled,” “slammed,” or “hit” or gets “SHREDDED” (all caps) by conservatives.

 Below is a list of some of the most popular conservative videos about AOC:

-It’s personal, direct, intended to sting the target and rally those who agree with the ~dunker~.
+It’s personal, direct, and intended to sting the target and rally those who agree with the ~dunker~.

 Conservatives love to dunk on AOC.